 Hal appears as one of the final members of the Justice League in the cinematic trailer to the game.
 His teammates include: Superman, Batman, Wonder Woman, the Flash, and Cyborg.
 They are in their final battle against the Legion of Doom.
 Hal is seen taking out Giganta and then getting into a battle with Black Adam.
 Hal has a broken arm throughout the trailer, with an arm sling made from his ring wrapped around his arm.
 Black Adam uses this against him and is able to overpower him and crack his ring.
-When Flash runs to back him up, Black Adam calls upon his magic lightning, creating a giant explosion that kills all three of them.
+When Flash runs to back him up, Black Adam calls upon his magic lightning, creating a giant explosion that kills Green Lantern and The Flash.
 Hal is voiced by Aaron Mace.

 Green Lantern: Rise of the Manhunters (2011)

 Hal is the main character of the game, which is set in the same continuity as the live-action movie.
 Ryan Reynolds reprises his role as the voice of Hal.
 The game was received much more favorably than the movie.